Feb 04 2011 3:41pm EDT

 An entrepreneurial spirit is taking hold in what seems like an unlikely place: Cuba.

-To address government layoffs, Cuban President Raúl Castro has increased the number of licenses granted to those who would like to run their own businesses, according to New York Times article that includes interviews with Cubans who are delightedly doing everything from running their own cafés to renting rooms.
+To address government layoffs, Cuban President Raúl Castro has increased the number of licenses granted to those who would like to run their own businesses, according to a New York Times article that includes interviews with Cubans who are delightedly doing everything from running their own cafés to renting rooms.

 Why the sudden change?
 Finances.
 Last year, Castro warned that the state was spending too much on government payrolls and that it would have to lay off half a million of about 4.3 million state workers by March, due to bloated payrolls.
 The government solution that took longtime observers of the socialist regime by surprise?
 Adding to Cuba's small private sector.